marcpalmer/HORN/horn/reference-implementations/jquery/manual.md

 });
 {% endhighlight %}

+### bindTo(args)

+This method will populate a DOM node and its descendants using this information, pulling values in from the model and binding from the model to the DOM nodes so that calls to *updateDOM* can re-populate the DOM when data is changed.

+It will also optionally clone a DOM node template first, and bind into that.

+This is useful for UIs where the user can create new "entries" that follow a DOM template.
+You update your model with the data, and then call this function to create the on-screen representation.

+Arguments:

+* template (_Optional_) - A jQuery object or selector string, indicating DOM node to _clone_ and use as the target for binding
+* node (_Optional_) - A jQuery object or selector to use as the target for binding, *without cloning first*
+* pathStem (_Optional_) - The property path to which the DOM node should be bound.
+The data at this path in the model will be used to populate the target DOM node.
+Alternatively use *data* to pass in data.
+* id (_Optional_) - The "id" attribute to set on a cloned template DOM node after cloning.
+Any id from the template is necessarily stripped out after cloning as duplicate ids are invalid in the DOM.

+Example:

+{% highlight javascript %}
+$( function() {
+    $('.addButton').click( function() {
+        var ourModel = horn.model();
+        var newIdx = ourModel.books.length;
+        ourModel.books[newIdx] = { saved: false };

+        var domNode = horn.bindTo( {
+            template:'#bookEntryTemplate',
+            pathStem:'books['+newIdx+']'
+        });

+        $(domNode).appendTo($('#bookList')).show();
+    });
+});
+{% endhighlight %}

 ### option(optionName) and option(optionName, value)

 Call this to get/set an option on the HORN parser instance.
 Valid options are:

 * readOnly - Setting this to true prevents the auto-loader for the single "horn" instance from binding to DOM nodes, causing it to call load() instead of bind()
 * defaultModel - A default model object to apply before parsing.
 Any data from the page will be merged with this.
-* converters -
+* converter - An object that implements the convert() function to perform mapping to and from DOM and model.
+See horn-converters JS file for an example.

 ### reset()